By: GreatAmerica on November 7th, 2022

 Best Practices for Recruiting and Retention to Maintain Profitability (2022)

 Lee Rozeboom, Vice President and Managing Director of Sales at Great America, and Peter Kujawa, Vice President of Service Leadership, a ConnectWise solution, recently hosted the second webinar of a two-part series covering best practices for MSPs.
-This webinar specifically focused on best practices for recruiting and retention to maintain profitability.
+This webinar specifically focused on how you can work with financial technology providers to maintain best practices for recruiting and retention to maintain profitability.

 To view the full webinar, please visit here: